MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/tableview.md

 ---
-title: "TableView"
+title: "Xamarin.Forms TableView"
-description: "Present scrolling menus, settings and input forms." ms.prod: xamarin ms.assetid: D1619D19-A74F-40DF-8E53-B1B7DFF7A3FB ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms TableView class to present scrolling menus, settings and input forms in applications." ms.prod: xamarin ms.assetid: D1619D19-A74F-40DF-8E53-B1B7DFF7A3FB ms.technology: xamarin-forms